 I discovered that yoga was like medicine.
 The physical postures release tension, clear out atrophy, and open up spaciousness in the tissues of the body.
 Yoga brings me a sense of well-being and ease.

 My teaching style is focused on feeling into the pose to find the balance between effort and ease, between challenging the body and being kind to the body.
-For boot camp, look elsewhere.

 This quote from Jon Kabat-Zinn summarizes my approach: